Skip to main content

 Consider Biomagnetism If:

-• You are exploring complementary support for long-term conditions.
+• You are looking for wellness help with long-term issues.

 Consider Acupuncture If:

-• You are comfortable with needles and find them effective.
+• You are fine with needles and find them helpful.

-• You resonate with Traditional Chinese Medicine principles.
+• You connect with old Chinese Medicine ideas.

-• You want a modality with long historical use and research.
+• You want a method with long past use and research.

 Important Reminder